bderenge/idep/readme.md

-# iDEP: Integrated Differential Expression and Pathway analysis
+# iDEP: Integrated Differential Expression and Pathway analysis.

 [iDEP](http://ge-lab.org/idep/) is a Shiny app for analyzing RNA-seq or other transcriptomic data.
 See [documentation](https://idepsite.wordpress.com/) and [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2486-6).
 Based on annotation of 220 animal and plant genomes in Ensembl BioMart as of 6/4/2018.
 Additional data from KEGG, Reactome, MSigDB (human), GSKB (mouse) and araPath (arabidopsis).
 For feedbacks or data contributions (genes and GO mapping of any species), please contact us, or visit our homepage.
 Send us suggestions or any error message to help improve iDEP.